bbc/psammead/documentation/architecture-decision-records/ADR0002-type_groups.md

 Technical Story:

 World Service has a UX requirement that GEL Type Styles (Canon, Long Primer, Double Pica, etc) should allow for mutable values of font size and line height across services.
-The possible permutations of such values were grouped into eight different 'scripts': arabic, burmese, cjk_thai, hindi_nepali_bengali, latin, mundo, sinhala, and tamil, as shown in the tabs of [this spreadsheet](https://docs.google.com/spreadsheets/d/1WMY-rlSbekhB4pV3ojMuYoWDC71Qs93CB2wTfDwAsJg/edit#gid=1458344872)
+The possible permutations of such values were grouped into eight different 'scripts': arabic, burmese, cjk_thai, hindi_nepali_bengali, latin, mundo, sinhala, and tamil, as shown in the tabs of [the spreadsheet "WS - Font Stacks & Styles Off Forge v1.0"](https://docs.google.com/spreadsheets/d/1WMY-rlSbekhB4pV3ojMuYoWDC71Qs93CB2wTfDwAsJg/edit#gid=1458344872)

 Additionally, a ninth script that contains the default values GEL for all type groups is also required.